affinipay/chargeio-net/README.md

 ### TransactionService
 Simplifies the process of submitting payments and applying refunds to those payments.
 The gateway automatically performs funds capture daily and initiates settlement.
 Refunds can be performed at any time after a charge, in any number, up to the amount of the charge.

-The API also includes methods for retrieving individual transactions by ID, as well as a search operation that returns paginated results based on criteria specified by the caller.
+The API also includes methods for retrieving individual transactions by ID or source ID, as well as a search operation that returns paginated results based on criteria specified by the caller.

 This service includes the following methods: